ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/alert.rst

   Adds content to the body of the alert.

-  :param string $item: The item to display
+  :param string|array $item: The item to display.
+If it's an array it will be rendred as a list.
   :param string $class: An optional CSS class to add to the item
   :returns: $this
   :rtype: Alert